-Today, the humus topsoil of this earth-body has disappeared from a large percentage of the the surface of the planet.
+Today, the humus topsoil of the Earth body has disappeared from a large percentage of the surface of the planet.
 The erosion process, especially over the last decade, has progressed so rapidly and extensively that one can speak of it as a global disaster.
-This is why we must not delay ourselves by developing ecosystems which create a thin layer of humus after only thirty, forty or even more years.
+This is why we must not delay ourselves by developing ecosystems which create a thin layer of humus only after thirty, forty or even more years.
 We need this balancing sponge-effect sooner.
 In order to complete the water cycle again we needed to find a way in which the water could be absorbed by the earth despite the missing topsoil layer.
 This is how the idea of Water Retention Landscapes developed.

 Water Retention Landscapes are systems for the restoration of the full water cycle by retaining the water in the areas where it falls as rain.
-There are plenty of ways to hold the rain water on the land that can be used in various combinations.
-For example, the creation of retention areas, from "check dams", "swales", terraces, deep plowing along the
+There are plenty of ways to hold the rainwater on the land that can be used in various combinations.
+For example, the creation of retention areas, from "check dams," "swales," terraces, deep plowing along the "keylines" or by land stewardship such as reforestation, organic farming and special pasture management (e.g. Holistic Planned Grazing).